EB-5 Investor Visa Attorneys in Dallas

 The EB-5 Immigrant Investor Program

-Congress established the EB-5 program in 1990 with a dual purpose: stimulate job creation and attract foreign capital investment to the U.S. economy.
+Congress established the EB-5 program in 1990 with a dual purpose: to stimulate job creation and attract foreign capital investment to the U.S. economy.
 In exchange for a qualifying investment in a new commercial enterprise that creates a defined number of jobs for U.S. workers, foreign investors and their immediate families become eligible for lawful permanent residence.

 The EB-5 Reform and Integrity Act of 2022 significantly restructured the program, introducing new requirements for Regional Center investments and tightening oversight across the board.
 Understanding how the current rules apply to your situation is essential before committing capital.